-If you're searching for sustainable shoe brands or recycled shoes you probably already know that most used shoes eventually end up in the landfill.
-But it doesn't have to be that way.
+If you’re searching for sustainable shoe brands or recycled shoes you probably already know that most used shoes eventually end up in the landfill.
+But it doesn’t have to be that way.
 Innovative companies are starting to use materials like recycled plastic bottles and even recycled cork to make new shoes.
-Which is awesome.
-Check out the sustainable shoes below to learn which companies you can support to make an impact.
+In this article, I’ll cover how recycled shoes fit into the circular economy, and the best sustainable shoe brands available.

 Because of their construction—usually, their many components are stitched and glued and molded together in complicated ways—they’re almost impossible to recycle."